ballerina-platform/module-ballerinax-github/github4/Package.md

 # Package Overview

-This connector has built-in support for operations related to projects, pull requests, and issues.
+The Github connector has built-in support for operations projects, pull requests, and issues through GitHub GraphQL API.
 It handles OAuth2.0.
+And also it allows to access the organization and repository details.
 Visit [GitHub GraphQL API v4.0](https://developer.github.com/v4/) to learn more about the API.

 **Project Operations**